Climate Control Self Storage Units

 Furniture

-When storing furniture, remember that wooden, leather and upholstered furniture are all at risk of damage if not kept in a controlled environment.
+When storing furniture, remember that wooden, leather, and upholstered furniture are all at risk of damage if not kept in a controlled environment.
 In hot, humid weather, furniture can expand and warp or collect mold and mildew.
 When exposed to extreme cold, furniture can shrink and crack.
+Proper storage and care are necessary to maintain the quality of your furniture when keeping it at a storage facility for extended periods.

 Artwork